UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 For this lesson, we will be using two UCSB department webpages: East Asian Languages and Cultural Studies and Jewish Studies.
 We are interested in scraping contact information from faculty within these departments with the help of Xpath and Scraper.

-First, let's focus our attention on the East Asian Languages and Cultural Studies webpage <a href="https://www.eastasian.ucsb.edu/people/faculty/" target="_blank">https://www.eastasian.ucsb.edu/people/faculty/</a>.
+First, let's focus our attention on the East Asian Languages and Cultural Studies webpage <a href="https://www.eastasian.ucsb.edu/people/faculty" target="_blank">https://www.eastasian.ucsb.edu/people/faculty</a>.
 We are interested in downloading the list of faculty names and their email addresses.
 ![East Asian Studies website]({{ page.root }}/fig/Image1.png)

 ## Scrape similar
-With the extension installed, we can select the first row in the faculty list, do a right-click and choose "Scrape similar" from the contextual menu.
+With the extension installed, we can select the first row in the faculty list, right-click, and choose "Scrape similar" from the contextual menu.

 ![East Asian Studies website/scrape]({{ page.root }}/fig/Image2.png)